Sun Dolphin Seaquest 10 Review

 Conclusion

-If you are looking for a solid family board that won't break the bank and isn't going to get easily broken, then the Sun Dolphin is the clear choice.
+If you are looking for a solid family board that won't break the bank and isn't going to get easily broken, then the Sun Dolphin is a clear choice.
+This beast of a board excels in rivers and we routinely use it for that purpose.
+Its almost bulletproof construction can handle impacts with most submerged objects and it is plenty stable for moving water.
 It's great for taking out on the lake or river without worrying about damaging it, provided you have a friend to help you move it.
 You should look elsewhere if you want a touring board, but otherwise, the Seaquest 10 is a stellar choice if you are shopping on a tight budget.